ScottLabUCB/GithubDemo/README.md

     - Checkout out `git log` now.
     - Try `git push` again.
     - You may need to repeat these steps since other people are also committing changes right now.
-1. TODO create branches
+1. So the above process was a pain, enter branches!
+Let's create a branch for your work.
+    - `git branch` will show you you're in the `master` branch
+    - `git pull` to update the `master` branch with the latest commits from Github.
+    - `git checkout -b first_branch` to create and checkout a new branch called `first_branch`
+    - `git branch` will show you you're in the `first_branch` branch
+1. Now modify the file that you created in the first tutorial and create a commit. (`git commit -a -m "Modified file"`)
+    - `git log` will show you your new commit
+1. You'll send you new changes up to github and create a pull request.
+    - `git branch` to double check that you are in the `first_branch` branch
+    - `git push` to send your new commits to github
+    - The first time you run this it will fail and tell you to run a command.
+    - Run that command.
+Ex. `git push --set-upstream origin first_branch`.
+This associates your local branch with one on
+1. Modify the readme

+1. Review a pull request

+    - `git log --all --pretty=format:"%h %ad | %s%d [%an]" --graph --date=short`

 1. TODO push branches
 1. TODO create pull requests
 1. TODO review pull requests
 1. TODO merge pull requests

-    - The first time you run this it will fail and tell you to run a command.
-    - Run that command.
-Ex. `git push --set-upstream origin example_branch`.
-This associates your local branch with one on
     -

 Github Tutorial